Sewer56/sewer56-archives-nx/docs/Specification/File-Header.md

 !!! question "[Why is max size 256MB](#header-page-count)?"

-    In practice, around 64MB should be sufficient given the [current limits](./Table-Of-Contents.md#version).
+    In practice, around 64MB should be sufficient for the common Table of Contents Formats.

     The header however allows for up to 256MB to allow for extra info via [arbitrary user data](./User-Data.md) to be stored in the header.